Baltimore chef Cindy Wolf named finalist for James Beard Award for 8th time

-For the eighth time, Cindy Wolf has been named a finalist for the James Beard Awards, one of the food industry’s top honors.
+For the eighth time, Cindy Wolf has been named a finalist for the James Beard Award, one of the food industry’s top honors.

 The James Beard Foundation announced the finalists at a conference Wednesday in Houston.
 Winners will be named at a gala May 6 in Chicago.